J-Hust/Data-Visualizations/Korean-War-Bombings/README.md

 # Korean War Bombings
-#### A map created using d3.js that shows the location of US bombings during the Korean War, using data from the [Theater History of Operations](https://data.world/datamil/korean-war-thor-data).
+#### A map created using d3.js that shows the location of aerial bombings during the Korean War, using data from the [Theater History of Operations](https://data.world/datamil/korean-war-thor-data).

 ![Korean War Bombings](Korean-War-Bombings.png)